-- 3. Keep turning in the adapter union (Fig. 12/1) while holding the process connection locked (Fig. 12/2) until the connection is tight - Repeat these steps at the other end of the device
+- 3. Keep turning in the adapter union (Fig. 11/1) while holding the process connection of the device locked (Fig. 11/2) until the connection is tight - Repeat these steps at the other end of the device.

 5.5 Initial startup